Otterville, Ontario: G.T.R. Station Museum and Blacksmith Shop

 The South Norwich Historical Society has restored this 1875 station to its condition as an 1881 Grand Trunk Railway station.
 The waiting room and office are restored authentically, the baggage room is an interpretation room for displays of the area's history.
 Permanent displays feature railway construction of the 1880s with many artifacts of all periods.
 The Underground Railroad and early Black settlement of the area is another highlight, as well as the story of early Quaker heritage in the area.

 Otterville Park

-Just north of the main corner, and through the stone gates, is 10 acre of parklands graced with beautiful tall pines, with a swimming pool, ball diamond, horseshoe pitch, tennis and basketball courts, and children's playground.
+Just north of the main corner, and through the stone gates, is 10 acre of pine-forested parkland, with a swimming pool, baseball diamond, horseshoe pitch, tennis and basketball courts, and children's playground.